Introduction

 ota_all.bin

-containing the compressed application firmware will be generated in {SDK}amebadxxx_gcc_project.
+containing the compressed application image will be generated in {SDK}amebaxxx_gcc_project.

 Building OTA Image